Stephen Root: Career

 Root began his career on stage in 1980.
 He made his Broadway acting debut in the play Journey's End, playing Second Lieutenant Trotter.
 He also appeared in All My Sons as Frank Lubey, and as Jon in the 2015 play Marjorie Prime.

 Root made his feature film debut in the 1988 film Crocodile Dundee II as a DEA agent.
 That same year, he acted in the psychological horror film Monkey Shines as Dean Burbage.
-He has a small role as a detective in the 1990 movie Ghost.
+He has a small role as a detective in the movie Ghost (1990), as well as roles in Dave (1993) and RoboCop 3 (1993).